12 Bond Mutual Funds and ETFs to Buy for Protection

 - Assets under management: $13.9 billion

 The trade-off?
 A little bit more risk than, say, a savings account or money-market fund – but far less risk than most other bond funds.
-The ETF's 840-plus holdings are 93% invested in bonds with less than a year to maturity, with the remaining 7% invested in debt with no more than three years left.
-More than 75% of the fund's bonds have investment-grade credit ratings – the majority of that is investment-grade corporate debt, though it also includes Treasuries and other bonds.
+The ETF's holdings are 94% invested in bonds with less than a year to maturity, with the remaining 6% invested in debt with no more than three years left.
+Nearly 80% of MINT's bonds have investment-grade credit ratings – the majority of that is corporates, though it also includes Treasuries and other bonds.

 MINT offers a "relatively attractive yield given its minimal interest-rate risk and can be a stronger alternative to sitting on the sidelines," CFRA's Rosenbluth says.

 Vanguard Short-Term Corporate Bond Index Fund ETF

 - SEC yield: 1.1%

 Another way to invest in short-term debt is the Vanguard Short-Term Corporate Bond Index Fund ETF Shares (VCSH, $82.89).